Strict PAYE obligations exist for employers in the UK.

 Remember that only visitors coming from a country with which the UK has a Double Taxation Agreement with a competent Dependent Personal Services/Employment Income article are eligible for inclusion in your reporting. - Understand the purpose of the visits

 How are your visitors tracked?
-How confident are you that the available data sources pick up all travel into the UK? - Beware branch structures and recharges
+How confident are you that your available data sources pick up all travel into the UK?
+Do you need a technological solution to evidence a robust approach to tracking? - Be aware of branch structures and recharges

-The agreement does not cover non-resident employees employed by a foreign branch of a UK company, and you should take care in respect of any situation where costs are recharged to a UK company.
-This may disqualify the relief unless the employee’s visits total fewer than 60 days during the tax year (and do not form part of a longer period of 60 days or more). - Beware Non-Resident Directors
+STBV agreements do not cover non-resident employees employed by a foreign branch of a UK company, and you should take care in any situation where costs are recharged to a UK company.
+This may disqualify the relief, unless the employee’s visits total fewer than 60 days during the tax year, and do not form part of a longer period of 60 days or more. - Beware Non-Resident Directors

 Statutory Directors of a UK company who are performing UK board duties whilst in the UK are not covered by the STBV Agreement.
-More analysis is required to determine the appropriate PAYE obligation in relation to such individuals.
+More analysis is required to determine the appropriate PAYE obligation in relation to such individuals – getting expert advice is advisable. - It's not just about Tax